hashimaawan/PACMAN_ASSEMBLYx86/README.md

 1) Download and Open Visual Studio
 2) Configure Irvine32 lib.
 3) Configure other settings to make the enviroment compatible
-4) To make the environment comaptible follow this video : https://youtu.be/p4GVemUQ4qo?feature=shared
+4) To make the environment compatible follow this video : https://youtu.be/p4GVemUQ4qo?feature=shared

 /---------------------------   DESCRIBING THE GAME     --------------------------------------/